Social Worker with Family

 • SWK 650: Human Behavior and the Social Environment II (3 credits)

-The Specialized Year courses prepare graduates for specialized practice in one concentration area: advanced generalist social work practice.
+The Specialized Year courses prepare students for specialized practice in one concentration area: advanced generalist social work practice.
 All students are required to complete the following courses (31 credits):

-• SWK 640: Social Welfare Policy for Advanced Generalist Practitioners (3 credits)
+• SWK 640: Issues in Social Welfare Policy for Advanced Generalist Practitioners (3 credits)

-• SWK 661: Advanced Generalist Social Work Practice I with Individuals (3 credits)
+• SWK 661: Advanced Generalist Social Work Practice with Individuals (3 credits)

-• SWK 664: Advanced General Social Work Practice III with Families and Small Groups (3 credits)
+• SWK 664: Generalist Social Work Practice with Families and Small Groups (3 credits)

-• SWK 665: Advanced General Social Work Practice II with Communities and Organizations (3 credits)
+• SWK 665: Advanced Generalist Social Work Practice with Organizations and Communities (3 credits)

 • SWK 691: Advanced Social Work Research I (3 credits)